 In today’s DIY I created an inexpensive, over-sized canopy for his cot that you could personalise in a range of ways to suit your child’s room or nursery.

-The main items of hula hoop and white fabric cost under $30 and then I used a selection of artificial leaves from Koch & Co to decorate the top.
+The main items of hula hoop and white fabric cost under $30.
+Then I used a selection of artificial leaves from Koch & Co to decorate the top.
 If you were having a girl, you could use peonies or other flowers instead of leaves, if you prefer.
 I also considered dyeing the lower half of the canopy green to create an ombre effect but haven’t done this yet — it’s a fun idea to try for those who love colour.

 You will need some basic sewing skills to create this canopy, here’s how to make it!